Magnus-G/Process/index.md

 * What are the deadlines?
 Are there any milestones?

 ### Project Diagram
-* Use a mindmapping tool to create a diagram of the project.
+* Use a mindmapping tool to create a diagram of the project for yourself.
 * Nodes can be known parts of the design problem or questions to bring to initial client meeting.
+* Type out what you know, what you are still guessing about and what you want to know.
 * Create nodes for end-users and their needs, client and their needs.